Table of Contents

 Normally, the esophageal hiatus is constrained by the contraction of the diaphragm during inhalation.
 This ensures that no stomach contents enter the esophagus as a result of the intra-abdominal pressure increase during inhalation.

 Regarding the hiatal hernia, the esophageal hiatus forms a so-called hernial orifice, through which parts of the stomach or the entire stomach are permanently or temporarily displaced into the chest cavity.
-The cause of the hiatal hernia is the acquired expansion of the hiatus oesophageus.
+The cause of the hiatal hernia is the acquired expansion of the esophageal hiatus.

-This is abetted by the loss of the conjunctive tissue’s elasticity in old age, or the increase of intra-abdominal pressure, as is the case during pregnancy, obesity, chronic coughing, etc.
+This is facilitated by the loss of the conjunctive tissue’s elasticity at old age, or the increase of intra-abdominal pressure, as is the case during pregnancy, obesity, chronic coughing, etc.

 There are various types of hiatal hernias: